Model locks in Colts vs. Chargers picks, score prediction for NFL Week 7

 AFC West meets AFC South as the Los Angeles Chargers (4-2) host the Indianapolis Colts (5-1) in Week 7 NFL action on Paramount+.
 Week 6 was a nail-biter for Justin Herbert and the Chargers, who had to rely on a last-second field goal for a 29-27 win against the Miami Dolphins.
 They host a Colts side that also had to rally from behind last week, narrowly defeating the Arizona Cardinals, 31-27.

 Kickoff from SoFi Stadium is set for 4:05 p.m.
 ET on CBS and Paramount+.
-Los Angeles is a 1.5-point favorite in the latest Colts vs. Chargers odds from SportsLine consensus, while the over/under for total points scored is 48.5.
-The Chargers are -128 money line favorites (risk $128 to win $100), while the Colts are +107 underdogs.
+Los Angeles is a 2.5-point favorite in the latest Colts vs. Chargers odds from SportsLine consensus, while the over/under for total points scored is 48.5.
+The Chargers are -133 money line favorites (risk $133 to win $100), while the Colts are +112 underdogs.
 Before making any Chargers vs. Colts picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Colts vs. Chargers at DraftKings Sportsbook, where new users get $300 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: